Teaching During Turbulent Times

 5. Reflect on your own capacity.

 It is important for instructors to also carefully consider whether they have sufficient knowledge about the event or issue and/or the facilitative skills and experience needed to guide a productive conversation with their students.
-As Love, Gaynor, & Blessett (2016) note, instructors must reflect critically on their intersectional identities, experiences, and biases; be familiar with student demographics and student and campus culture; and consider what they will do (and how they will feel) if they meet student resistance to such conversations.
-Libby Roderick’s Start Talking: A Handbook for Engaging Difficult Dialogues in Higher Education, from the University of Alaska Anchorage, offers activities to help instructors examine their potential readiness as well as comfort level with different approaches.
+As Love, Gaynor, & Blessett (2016) note, instructors must reflect critically on their intersectional identities, experiences, and biases; be familiar with student demographics and student and campus culture; and consider what they will do (and how they will feel) if students have strong reactions, Start Talking: A Handbook for Engaging Difficult Dialogues in Higher Education (2008), offers activities to help instructors examine their potential readiness as well as comfort level with different approaches.

 6. Frame conversations carefully.